leonardoventurini/meteor-devtools-evolved/README.md

 ### Distributed Data Protocol (DDP)

 Everything you need to track and understand what is going on under the hood of your Meteor application.
-The extension allows you filter and search for any DDP message, being able to handle thousands and thousands of messages without a hiccup.
+The extension allows you to filter and search for any DDP message, being able to handle thousands and thousands of messages without a hiccup.

 ### Bookmarks

 The DDP inspection is ephemeral, but you can save as many DDP messages you want for later search and retrieval, from any host.
-Be careful though, it is saved in the IndexedDB local storage.
+Be careful though, it is saved on IndexedDB.

 ### Minimongo

 You don't know what data belongs to where?
-You can rapidly search for anything in your Minimongo local data and easily visualize the documents with our blazing fast custom-made Object Tree renderer.
+You can rapidly search for anything in your Minimongo data and easily visualize the documents with our blazing fast custom-made Object Tree renderer.

 ---